-Goals: The Goals or Lesson Plans are a tool published on Renweb by the classroom teacher to keep parents up to date with information from the classroom.
-Homework and goals will be published by 8:00 a.m. on the first day of the school week.
+Goals: The Lesson Plans are a tool published on Renweb by the classroom teacher to keep parents up to date with information from the classroom.
+Homework and lesson plans will be published by 8:00 a.m. on the first day of the school week.
 Any corrections or updated will be posted by 4:30 p.m. each day.